 ‘If you go down in the woods today…’

-We do, however, have Frank Finlay as a police inspector investigating the rape of local schoolgirl Lesley-Anne Down in Devil’s End Wood (A similar fate would befall Miss Down in the Michael J. Bird-written Out of the Unknown TV episode ‘To Lay A Ghost’ with even more disturbing consequences but fortunately for the actress this didn’t become a trend).
+We do, however, have Frank Finlay as a police inspector investigating the assault of local schoolgirl Lesley-Anne Down in Devil’s End Wood (A similar fate would befall Miss Down in the Michael J. Bird-written Out of the Unknown TV episode ‘To Lay A Ghost’ with even more disturbing consequences but fortunately for the actress this didn’t become a trend).
 The attack has left her mute and an inmate of the local hospital where she’s being looked after by psychiatrist James Laurenson.

 When a second girl is found carnally assaulted and murdered the police find they may have an eyewitness in the form of school art teacher Suzy Kendall (yet again saddled with one of the worst wardrobes in 1970s horror film history, and that’s saying something), who concocts an elaborate plan to catch the killer by getting the local newspaper editor (a wonderfully sleazy Freddie Jones) to print a story suggesting her painting of the killer will be revealed in four days’ time.
 But despite keeping watch will the police be able to stop Suzy being the next victim?